pretix/pretix/doc/api/resources/events.rst

    :param organizer: The ``slug`` field of the organizer of the event to update
    :param event: The ``slug`` field of the event to update
    :statuscode 201: no error
    :statuscode 400: The event could not be created due to invalid submitted data.
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to create this resource.

 .. http:delete:: /api/v1/organizers/(organizer)/events/(event)/items/(id)/

    Delete an event.
+Note that events with orders cannot be deleted to ensure data integrity.

    **Example request**: